drpepeai/.github/profile/README.md

 ## 🚩 Overview

 DrPepe.ai is an AI framework designed to help you live forever.
-By leveraging a peer-reviewed database focused on anti-agin research, DrPepe.ai provides personalized insights to help individuals maximize their lifespan and potentially achieve immortality.
+By leveraging a massive, peer-reviewed database focused on anti-aging research, DrPepe.ai provides personalized insights to help individuals maximize their lifespan and achieve immortality.

 ## ✨ Features